 Yes travelling can make it very difficult to train as often as possible and it can be a nightmare for food prep but it is still possible.

 If you are planning on bulking (or are already half way through a bulk) and you need to travel then this article will hopefully be able to help you to manage this.
+We also have a more comprehensive bulking guide to follow once you get home.

 By teaching you every tip and trick that you need to be successful.